 Getting help for IBS

 If you have been given a diagnosis of IBS it can seem as if there is no answer or help for your condition.
-Although IBS is different for everybody, there is help to be found.
-Trust me, I have been there too, this is why I followed my gut (pun intended) and became a Dietitian.
+Although IBS is different for everybody, there is help available.
+Trust me, I have been there too!
+This is why I followed my gut (pun intended) and became a Dietitian.